alvr-org/ALVR/wiki/Settings-guide.md

 ### Log to disk

-* Save the file `session.txt` at the root of the ALVR installation folder.
+* Save the file `session.txt` at the root of the ALVR Basic-installation folder.
 * This is useful to get get debug information when a crash happens.
 By default this is disabled because this file continues to grow as long as ALVR is kept open and it keeps growing until the whole hard-drive is filled.

 ## Advanced Extras